dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Policy Distribution Strategies

 Distributing policies to PDPs ensures they are available for evaluation in microservice architectures.
 This subsection outlines two primary strategies, **[pre-loaded policies](#pre-loaded-policies)** and **[embedded policies](#embedded-policies)**, each with trade-offs affecting performance, scalability, and policy freshness.
-The choice mainly depends on the Policy Characteristics.
+The choice mainly depends on the [Policy Characteristics](#policycharacteristics) and determines how quickly and reliably policy changes can be rolled out to production systems.
+It also influences operational workflows — such as testing, rollback, and emergency overrides — and interacts with the system's requirements for agility and stability.

 #### Pre-Loaded Policies